w3c/wai-about-wai/_about/projects/wai-tools/online-symposium-record.md

 rules.
 Every rule needs to have at least two independent implementations before it can even be considered by the Working Group for acceptance.
-This is how we try to do this work in the community process, outside the Working Group, so that we are more scaleable.
+This is how we try to do this work in the community process, outside the Working Group, so that we are more scalable.
 We do that work through community development and demonstrate that these rules are broadly accepted and agreed on, and there are implementations for them.